19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Movement.md

 - Lie down
 - Pull a lever
 - Pick up an item

+*If playing with abstract distance, these are free to, within reason.*
 ## Difficult Movement
 Difficult movement costs double your movement resource.
 Examples include:
 - Crawling